Emblematic districts of Lyon

 Place Bellecour

-The Place Bellecour is a 10-minute walk from the hotel and marks the centre of the peninsula.It is the largest square in Lyon and the largest pedestrian square in Europe.
+It is the largest square in Lyon and the largest pedestrian square in Europe.

-From Place Bellecour you can easily walk to the old town of Lyon, or shop in the many commercial streets adjacent to the square.
+From Place Bellecour, you can easily walk to the old town of Lyon, or shop in the many commercial streets adjacent to the square.

 To get there from the hotel, go through the antique shops district (rue Auguste Comte and rue de la Charité), a concentration of small ready-to-wear boutiques, famous Lyon decoration and design brands!